mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 You can give arguments to your dynamic data loading function that can be modified from the dashboard.
 For example:

 - To load different versions of the same data.
-- To handle big data you can use an argument that controls the amount of data that is loaded.
+- To handle large datasets you can use an argument that controls the amount of data that is loaded.
 This effectively pre-filters data before it reaches the Vizro dashboard.

 In general, a parametrized dynamic data source should always return a pandas DataFrame with a fixed schema (column names and types).
 This ensures that page components and controls continue to work as expected when the parameter is changed on screen.